csupsup/VocalProps/README.md

 4. Xie J, Towsey M, Zhang J, Roe P (2020) Investigation of Acoustic and Visual Features for Frog Call Classification.
 Journal of Signal Processing Systems, 92: 23–36.
 5. Prasad VK, Chuang M-F, Das A, Ramesh K, Yi Y, Dinesh KP, Borzée A (2022) Coexisting good neighbours: acoustic and calling microhabitat niche partitioning in two elusive syntopic species of balloon frogs, Uperodon systoma and U. globulosus (Anura: Microhylidae) and potential of individual vocal signatures.
 BMC Zoology, 7: 27.

+## Citation
+The implementation of this package is documented in our recent work on a new Philippine miniaturized frog.
+Cite this paper when using the package:

+Meneses, C.G., Pitogo, K.M.P, Decena, S.C.P, Supsup, C.E., and Brown, R.M. (in press).
+A new miniaturised *Platymantis* (Amphibia: Anura: Ceratobatrachidae) from Sibuyan and Tablas islands, Romblon Island Group, Philippines.
+Raffles Bulletin of Zoology.

 ## Installation
 Cleaned and standardized call samples must be placed in one folder, and the call format should be in .wav.
 ```r